 Roll over your traditional IRA into a Roth.

 While you don’t get a tax break when you put money into a Roth account, the money grows tax-free and is never taxed again if distributions are made properly.
 This is BIG!!
 Now, you will have to pay taxes on the roll over funds, but this may still be a smart move.
-Tax rates are low, and the value of roth rollovermany accounts has been artificially depressed by the downturn.
+Tax rates are low, and the value of many accounts has been artificially depressed by the downturn.
 Paying tax on the rollover now could save you if tax rates go up or if your account recovers its value.

 And starting this year, the $100,000 AGI limit on these rollovers is lifted.
 This means that even you high-income taxpayers can convert your retirement accounts this year.